normanrs/parqueen/README.md

 # Parqueen

-We have built an online parking app that allows a user to check if their current location is a valid place to park or now.
+We have built an online parking app that allows a user to check if their current location is a valid place to park or not.
 Users can supply their phone numbers and set intervals to receive a text message to warn them before their time expires.

 ## Getting Started